OzdemirMustafa/protect-data-on-linuxone-with-pervasive-encryption/part3.md

     1. Tooling for ELK crypto stack
     2. Feeding your ELK crypto dashboard

-## Cloning the ELK-CPACF github repository
+## Cloning the protect data on linuxone with pervasive encryption github repository

 First of all, let's install the lab required components and their dependencies in your LinuxONE Linux guest.
 Please issue the following command:
 ```